skilesare/art_and_democratic_hypercatallaxy/about_the_author/on_influences.md

 I don't know much about the man himself, but if you have event the slightest interest of what money is and how it works(and you are reading this...so...), this is a great, quick read that will give you the basics.
 It will quickly dispel myths like 'we just keep printing money!' and 'back to the Gold standard!'
 Listening to this lead to the patterns on issuing new money and how to manage that process.

 The big take away was this: Inflation and deflation occur when there is an imbalance in the supply of money and the production of a society.
 In other words, we can print as much money as we want as long as we can keep up with an equal amount of production.
-Not only could we....but we have to to avoid a fluctuating currency.
+Not only could we....but we have to avoid a fluctuating currency.

 **John Pipper**